Kids develop a brand, create a product or service, build a marketing strategy, and then open for customers at our one-day marketplace.

 The application asks kids to think through some simple, but important elements of their business:

 The fair will be an indoor event on the main level of the Omaha Palazzo.
-Each business will be given one 6-ft. table and 1-2 chairs.
+Each business will be given one 4-ft. section of table and 1-2 chairs.
 We are not able to accommodate businesses requiring electricity.

 Unfortunately, we are not able to provide electricity to the booths.